monsoonmaelstrom/book2/book2.md

 “We should go to talk to him later,” I say more to myself than to her.
 I really don’t think my mother took them.
 If she had them, she’d want to make sure I knew she had them.
 She’d have left some sort of message or messenger, the same way she did after the pass, but it still doesn’t hurt to check.

 It takes about twenty five minutes to make it from Peter’s neighborhood to Reese’s shop.
 I lead us to the same spot where Peter and I scoped out the shop last time.
-I can already tell the shop doesn’t look open which, in the middle of the day is a bad sign for any business, but especially a twenty four hour one.
-I want to go in and see what I can find, but I decide to be smart, and watch the place for a while first, and give enough time for Henry, Giorgi, and Gavin to show up.
+I can already tell the shop doesn’t look open which, in the middle of the day, is a bad sign for any business, but especially a twenty four hour one.
+I want to go in and see what I can find, but I decide to be smart and watch the place for a while first.
+It should give enough time for Henry, Giorgi, and Gavin to show up.
 Hopefully with Davy.
-If Iverson already has Davy it just makes the situation that much worse.
+If Iverson has Davy too, it just makes the situation that much worse.

-We’re early, so we’ve got about an hour before the others are supposed to show up.
+Amelia and I are early, so we’ve got about an hour before the others are supposed to be here.
 We sit in silence, since neither of us is all that keen on conversation at the moment.
-During that time, I see no movement in the shop.
+During that time, I don’t see any movement in the shop.
 No one goes in, and no one comes out.
 I can’t feel anything alive in there either, and stretching my senses out, I can’t feel any other magic users in the area.
-At least none that don’t have their energy meridians dimmed.
-If they did, I probably wouldn’t know about it unless I knew who they were and was able to visually see them.
+If there are any around, they have their energy meridians dimmed, and I probably wouldn’t be able to tell they’re here unless I know who they are, and visually see them.

 The shop gives me a bad feeling though.

-I pull out Peter’s journal and begin to flip through it while we wait for the others to show up.
+After a while, I pull out Peter’s journal and begin to flip through it while we wait for the others to show up.

 “What’s that?”
 Amelia asks eventually.